Can we recover an integral quadratic form by representing all its subforms?: Introduction

 Let $f$ be an integral quadratic form.
 A quadratic form $f'$ is said to be represented by $f$, or $f'$ is a subform of $f$, if it is obtained from $f$ by a linear change of variables over the integers.
 If the change of variables is invertible over the integers, then $f$ and $f'$ are said to be equivalent.
 A proper subform of $f$ is a subform of $f$ which is not equivalent to $f$.
 Along with their investigation of the minimal universality criterion sets for positive definite integral quadratic forms, the authors of \cite{klo} consider the following natural question: \begin{quote} $(*)$ \quad Let $f$ be a positive definite integral quadratic form.
 If a positive definite quadratic form $g$ represents all the proper subforms of $f$, does $g$ represent $f$? \end{quote}

 At first sight this question should have an affirmative answer since a lot of the proper subforms of $f$ are almost equal to $f$.
-Moreover, the question becomes trivial when $f$ is decomposable, that is, when $f$ is the sum of finitely many of its proper subforms.
 However, in \cite[Section 4]{klo} it was shown that if $f$ is a positive definite indecomposable quadratic form in $\leq 4$ variables, then there is always a positive definite quadratic form $g$ which represents all proper subforms of $f$ but not $f$ itself.
 This suggests that indecomposability plays a key role to the answer of the question $(*)$.

 In this paper, we consider $(*)$ from a broader perspective by allowing the quadratic forms to be indefinite.
 Our results show a great contrast between the definite and the indefinite cases.
 In the indefinite case, we show that if $g$ is an indefinite quadratic form which represents all the proper subforms of $f$, then $g$ must represent $f$ (Theorem \ref{indefinitethm}).
 However, in the definite case, we prove that for any positive definite indecomposable quadratic form $f$, regardless of the number of variables, there must be a positive definite quadratic which represents all the proper subforms of $f$ but not $f$ itself (Theorem \ref{main}).
 In the terminology of \cite[Definition 3.1]{klo}, this means that a positive definite indecomposable quadratic form is not {\em recoverable}.